markacruz/chat-app/README.md

 # ChatApp

 ## Overview
-ChatApp is a full stack mobile application developed using React, Bootstrap, and Tailwind that allows users to log‑in/sign‑up, upload, visit existing profiles, and edit personal profile for social networking.
+ChatApp is a full stack application developed using React, Bootstrap, and Tailwind that allows users to log‑in/sign‑up, upload, visit existing profiles, and edit personal profile for social networking.
 It's back-end uses Express and SocketIO for integration of WebSockets and endpoints.

 ## How to Run
  1. Clone `chat-app` repository using `git clone https://github.com/markacruz/chat-app.git`